JarJarBernie/jimmybox/README.md

 ![alt tag](https://raw.githubusercontent.com/JarJarBernie/jimmybox/master/public/src/jimmybox.png)

-# jimmybox 3.0: web developer box with multiple PHP Versions
+# jimmybox 3.1: web developer box with multiple PHP versions
 vagrant box for PHP Developers with IonCube Integration for professional web development.
-Works with Shopware and many other applications and frameworks such as Magento, Oxid 6, Wordpress, Typo3 or Laravel 5.8.
+Works with Shopware and many other applications and frameworks such as Magento, Oxid 6.x, Wordpress, Typo3 or Laravel.

 ## Quick Setup:
 1) Get the latest Versions of Vagrant and Virtual Box